-Are you worried you might be partly at fault for your motorcycle accident in California?
+Are you worried you might be partly at fault for your motorcycle accident?
 Many motorcycle accident victims falsely believe that they can’t receive any damages or compensation if their accident was even partially their fault.
 This isn’t necessarily the case.

-If you are struck by another vehicle on the road, you may end up sustaining all sorts of injuries including broken bones, traumatic brain injuries, spinal cord injuries, neck and back injuries, lacerations, internal injuries, and road rash.
-If these injuries are even partially due to another motorcycle drivers’ negligence, you are entitled to seek compensation that covers the cost of your damages.
+If you are involved in a motorcycle accident, you may end up sustaining all sorts of injuries including broken bones, traumatic brain injuries, spinal cord injuries, neck and back injuries, lacerations, internal injuries, and road rash.
+If these injuries are even partially due to another driver’s negligence, you are entitled to seek compensation that covers the cost of your damages.
 You shouldn’t have to suffer because of someone else’s carelessness on the road.

 How Is Fault Determined In A Motorcycle Accident?

-In the state of California, courts use the “pure comparative fault” method when determining which motorcyclist will be entitled to recover compensation for their injuries after the accident.
+In most states, courts use the “comparative negligence” doctrine when determining which party will be entitled to recover compensation for their injuries after a motorcycle accident.
 Under this method, accident victims can recover compensation even if they are partially at fault for the accident.
-In California, an accident victim is only responsible for their own percentage of fault.
+You are only responsible for your own percentage of fault.

 In the case of your motorcycle accident, the fault will be broken up into percentages.
 For example, let’s say you were riding your motorcycle above the speed limit before you got into the crash.
 This would constitute a degree of fault on your behalf, as you were driving somewhat recklessly with a disregard for the laws in place.
-But if the other motorcycle driver was operating an uninspected motorcycle and their brakes did not properly function, causing them to crash into you, they will be held liable for a portion of the fault as well.
-In this hypothetical scenario, you may be placed with 40% of the fault and the other motorcyclist 60%.
+But if the other driver failed to yield the right of way and crashed into you, they will be held liable for a portion of the fault as well.
+In this hypothetical scenario, you may be placed with 40% of the fault and the other driver 60%.

 In this same scenario, you would be only responsible for paying 40% of the damages as that is technically all your negligence accounts for.
-Pure comparative fault is a favorable approach for California motorcycle accident victims, as you can still receive compensation even if you somewhat caused the motorcycle accident.
+Comparative negligence is a favorable approach for motorcycle accident victims, as you can still receive compensation even if you somewhat caused the motorcycle accident.

 Never automatically assume after an accident that you can’t receive a payout for your damages.
-The only way to truly understand what you may or may not be entitled to is to enlist the help of a lawyer, who will assess your case from a legal standpoint and determine the best options you can take to receive medical bill, lost wage, pain and suffering, and even punitive damages.
+The only way to truly understand what you may or may not be entitled to is to enlist the help of a lawyer, who will assess your case from a legal standpoint and determine the best options you can take to receive compensation for your damages.

 What Kind Of Compensation Can I Receive After A Motorcycle Accident?